hyngng/hynrng.github.io/_tabs/about.md

 ## **Feature**

-> All posts are written to suit both dark and light mode, but personally I recommend light mode! ✨ {: .prompt-tip }
+> All posts are written to suit both dark and light mode, but I personally recommend light mode! ✨ {: .prompt-tip }
 > **[CC BY 4.0](https://creativecommons.org/licenses/by/4.0/deed.ko)**  is followed.
-Using the contents from my blog is allowed, but you must leave the source! ⚡
+Using the contents of my blog is allowed, but you MUST leave the source! ⚡
 {: .prompt-warning }
 > Hope you have an enjoyable reading experience! 🍸
 {: .prompt-info }